-- mtime: The modification time of the audio file. - added: The date and time that the music was added to your library.
+- mtime: The modification time of the audio file. - added: The date and time that the music was added to your library. - path: The item's filename.

 Template functions and values provided by plugins

 Beets plugins can provide additional fields and functions to templates.
 See the Plugins page for a full list of plugins.
 Some plugin-provided constructs include: